View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Before the programme commences, you must have:

-- GCSEs at Grade C or Grade 4 or above (or equivalent qualification) in English Language and Mathematics;
+- GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent);

 Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language and Mathematics.